Social Media Marketing

 In fact, you have around 20-30 seconds to make a favorable impression.
 The saying “save the best for last” doesn’t apply here.
 When putting together a demo reel, you want to make sure your best work of acting, camerawork, or animated videos comes first.

 Don’t include low-quality footage in your demo reel; it’s not going to work in your favor.
 If you don’t have enough high-quality material yet, do some volunteer work to expand your portfolio.

 In an acting reel, the main focus should be on yourself.
 Avoid leaving lots of footage of other actors in an attempt to make the context clear.
 As Joe Gressis, a professional demo reel editor, says: “Reels are decontextualized by nature.
 Viewers don’t have to understand what’s going on in your scene; they only have to believe it.”

 Try to show your range in the reel as well.
 If you’re an actress, mix as diverse roles as you can.
 If you’re a cinematographer, include scenes with contrasting moods and lighting.

 Also, make your reel as relevant to the position as possible.
 As you take part in different kinds of projects and grow your portfolio, it might be better to create several demo reels, each narrowly suited for a specific position.

 Finally, don’t include old footage in demo reels.
 Employers want to see your most recent work, as it’s closest to what you’re going to deliver in the present.
 This is particularly important for actors’ reels.
 Casting directors need to know what you look and sound like today, not five years ago.

 Keep your creativity to a minimum when it comes to the intro of your reel.
 Employers just want to see your skills and whether you’re a match for a given job.
 No special effects or flashy intros will persuade them to hire you.

-Ideally, your intro should be nothing more than a black screen with your name on it.
+Ideally, your intro should be a simple animation or typography scene with your name on it.
 Linger on the screen for a few seconds (enough to read your name) and jump straight to your main footage— no intro montage, no self-introductions.